ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 Andrew Wyeth, American, 1917-2009.
 Philadelphia Museum of Art

 The artist said that this deer seemed to him to be almost a part of the building.
-Then his dream was invaded by hundreds of deer and he got rid of the image in his mind by painting this.
+Then he dreamt of an invasion by hundreds of deer and he got rid of the image in his mind by painting this.

-The Museum notes that Karl Kuerner, whose room it is lit up, was very ill at the time this was painted and that that light represented the farmer’s ‘flickering soul’.
+The museum noted that Karl Kuerner, whose room it is lit up, was very ill at the time this was painted and that that light represented the farmer’s ‘flickering soul’.

 A milk cooling shed on the Wylie Farm in Chadds Ford, Pennsylvania.